 MDP collects produce samples from terminal markets and wholesale distribution centers on a year-round basis.
 The MDP sampling frame is designed to take into account population and consumption on a national scale.
+In 2005, 11 States collected fruit and vegetable samples (California, Colorado, Florida, Maryland, Michigan, Minnesota, New York, Ohio, Texas, Washington, and Wisconsin).

-In 2004, 11 States collected fruit and vegetable samples (California, Colorado, Florida, Maryland, Michigan, Minnesota, New York, Ohio, Texas, Washington, and Wisconsin).
+The program tested seven commodities (cantaloupe, leaf and romaine lettuce, tomatoes, green onions, cilantro, and parsley) for Escherichia coli (E. coli) with pathogenic potential and Salmonella.
+Alfalfa sprouts were implemented as a pilot project in October 2005.
+Texas collected alfalfa sprouts in place of cilantro and parsley and shipped the samples to the USDA National Science Laboratory (NSL) for analysis.

-The program tested eight commodities (cantaloupe, celery, leaf and romaine lettuce, tomatoes, green onions, cilantro, and parsley) for Escherichia coli (E. coli) with pathogenic potential and Salmonella.
-MDP analyzed a total of 11,214 samples.
-Seventy-six percent of the samples were from domestic sources, 20 percent were imported, and approximately 4 percent were of unspecified origin.
-MDP identified 43 samples carrying pathogenic E. coli; however, pathogenic E. coli strains were isolated from only 9 samples.
-These isolates were sent to Pennsylvania State Univerfor further characterization, including sity serotyping and testing for different virulencespecific genes associated with seven different categories of pathogenic E. coli.
+MDP analyzed a total of 11,513 samples.
+Sixty-three percent of the samples were from domestic sources, 32 percent were imported, and 5 percent were of unspecified origin.
+MDP identified 48 samples carrying pathogenic E. coli; however, pathogenic E. coli strains were isolated only from 9 samples.
+These isolates were sent to Pennsylvania State University for further characterization, including serotyping and testing for different virulence-specific genes associated with seven different categories of pathogenic E. coli.
 FDA's Center for Veterinary Medicine (CVM) facility conducted tests on antimicrobial resistance and genomic fingerprinting on these isolates.
-MDP screening also resulted in five Salmonella isolates: one each from cantaloupe, cilantro, green onion, lettuce (romaine), and parsley.
+MDP screening also resulted in six Salmonella isolates: one each from cantaloupe and tomato and four from parsley.

 A number of important benefits are expected from MDP.
 Microbiological data obtained from this fresh produce screening effort will contribute significantly to a national produce microbiological baseline.
 The data will enhance the understanding of the microbial ecology of fresh fruit and vegetables in the food supply and permit the identification of long-term trends.
-Such baseline data, combined with virulence attributes, serotypes, antimicrobial resistance, and genomic fingerprints, will help collaborators such as CDC and FDA in planning public health initiatives.
+Such baseline data, combined with virulence attributes, serotypes, antimicrobial resistance, and genomic finger-prints will help collaborators such as CDC and FDA in planning public health initiatives.

-Microbiological Data Program (MDP) Annual Summary, Calendar Year 2004
+Microbiological Data Program (MDP) Annual Summary, Calendar Year 2005

 This summary consists of the following sections: (I.) Introduction, (II.)
 Sampling, (III.)
 Laboratory Operations, (IV.)
-Database Management, (V.) Summary of 2004 Data
+Database Management, (V.) Summary of 2005 Data